 Summer is the perfect time of year to go on a summer activity holiday and try out all the land air and water sports available in the Southern French Alps

 By September it is starting to cool down but is still a perfect temperature for outdoor activities.
 October starts to get colder and the autumn colours here are spectacular.
 You very often get beautiful clear blue skies and cool crisp air - perfect conditions for walking or mountain biking in the mountains and seeing all the colours.

 November can be cold and sometimes rainy, but again you also get the clear blue skies and crisp air.
 It's usually when the first snow arrives.

 The autumn in the Alps is also hunting season which is very different to the UK hunting scene.
-It is not uncommon to b walking in the Alps in winter and stumble across a stalker hidden in the undergrowth or to see 4X4s with several orange jacketed men with rifles hanging around on first pistes.
+It is not uncommon to be walking in the Alps in winter and stumble across a stalker hidden in the undergrowth or to see 4X4s with several orange jacketed men with rifles hanging around on first pistes.
 As such it is advisable to wear high visibility clothing when out and about in autumn.

 The snow usually starts to fall in November and stays until the end of April, with more snow the higher up you go.
 It's not usually until the middle or end of December that there is enough of a base layer for it to stay and this also depends on altitude.
 Some of the lower valleys below 1000m the snow comes and goes throughout the season.
-Snowfall is also quite fickle and some years have more snow than others!!

 The coldest month is generally January - it's also the month with the best snow!
 The coldest day last winter was -20 degrees centigrade but it's a dry cold so doesn't get into your bones as much as a damp cold.